Zugdidi: Dadiani Palace

 Dadiani Palace, built in the 19th century, was home to the final ruling family of the Principality of Samegrelo.
 The complex includes the palace of Ekaterine Dadiani of Samegrelo; a residence for her son, Niko Dadiani; a monastery; and what is now the Zugdidi Botanical Garden.
 Today, the palace operates as a museum and is open to visitors.
 It underwent renovations from 2015 to 2018.

 Botanical Garden

 Zugdidi Botanical Garden was established in the 19th century by the Prince of Mingrelia David Dadiani and Queen Ekaterine, near the residential palaces.
 Currently, the garden is a branch of Tbilisi Central Botanical Garden and is administered by the Georgian Academy of Sciences.
 The garden covers 26 hectares.

 Shalva Dadiani Zugdidi State Academic Drama Theater

 This theater's first performance, Molière's Le médecin malgré lui (The Doctor Despite Himself), was staged on 11 April 1869 by Anton Purtseladze.
-The Drama Theater was founded in 1932. in 1959 the theater was named after the famous Georgian novelist and theatrical actor Shalva Dadiani (1874–1959).
+The Drama Theater was founded in 1932.
+In 1959, the theatre was named after the famous Georgian novelist and theatrical actor Shalva Dadiani (1874–1959).